Mike Braun

 Michael Kent Braun (born March 24, 1954) is an American businessman and politician serving as the 52nd governor of Indiana since 2025.
 A member of the Republican Party, he served from 2019 to 2025 as a United States senator from Indiana and from 2014 to 2017 as the representative for the 63rd district in the Indiana House of Representatives.

-Born in Jasper, Indiana, Braun graduated from Wabash College with a degree in economics and subsequently earned a MBA from Harvard Business School.
+Born in Jasper, Indiana, Braun graduated from Wabash College with a degree in economics and subsequently earned an MBA from Harvard Business School.
 After serving in the Indiana House of Representatives from 2014 to 2017, he was elected to the United States Senate in 2018, defeating Democratic incumbent Joe Donnelly.
 He was elected governor in 2024, defeating Democratic nominee Jennifer McCormick and Libertarian nominee Donald Rainwater by a margin of 13.3%, the highest margin in an open seat election for governor since 1980.

 Braun opposes the Affordable Care Act, same-sex marriage, abortion, and a pathway to citizenship for undocumented immigrants.
 He has called on the Republican Party to take climate change more seriously.
 He supported President Donald Trump's trade and tariff policies, although he was previously an advocate of free trade.
-Braun voted to acquit Trump in the impeachment trial related to the Trump-Ukraine scandal.
+Braun voted to acquit Trump in the impeachment trial related to the Trump–Ukraine scandal.

 Early life, education and business career

-Braun was born in Jasper, Indiana, on March 24, 1954.
+Michael Kent Braun was born in Jasper, Indiana, on March 24, 1954.
 He graduated from Jasper High School.
 He attended the all-male Wabash College, where he was a member of Phi Delta Theta fraternity and graduated summa cum laude with a bachelor's degree in economics, and Harvard Business School, where he earned a Master of Business Administration.

 After graduating from Harvard, Braun moved back to Indiana and joined his wife's family business manufacturing truck bodies for farmers.
 The business subsequently grew from 15 employees to more than 300.
 In 1986, Braun and Daryl Rauscher acquired Meyer Body Inc., a manufacturer of truck bodies and distributor of truck parts and equipment.
 Braun fully acquired the company in 1995 and renamed it Meyer Distributing in 1999.
 Braun is its president and CEO.
 In 2018, Braun's personal finance disclosure listed assets worth between $35 million and $96 million.

 Early political career

-Braun was formerly registered as a member of the Democratic Party, but switched to the Republican Party in 2012.
+Braun was formerly a member of the Democratic Party, but switched to the Republican Party in 2012.
 He said that he has always considered himself a conservative Republican, but voted in Democratic primaries for years because his home county, Dubois County, historically voted heavily Democratic downballot.
 According to Braun, until a massive Republican wave in 2016, even Republican-leaning voters voted in the Democratic primary to have a say in local elections.
+There is no formal party registration in Indiana, but primary ballot history is used to determine partisan affiliation.

-He was a member of the Jasper School Board from 2004 to 2014.
+Braun was a member of the Jasper School Board from 2004 to 2014.
+He was succeeded by Arlet Jackle on the school board.